Owen Lloyd George, 3rd Earl Lloyd-George of Dwyfor: Career

 In 1942, Lloyd-George was commissioned into the Welsh Guards, where he gained the rank of Captain.
 In the Second World War, he fought with the 3rd Battalion in Italy between 1944 and 1945.
 After the war, he served with the 2nd Battalion in Germany.

-On the death of his grandfather in March 1945, Lloyd-George experienced an imaginative gesture on the part of the Prime Minister, Winston Churchill, who determined that all four of his old friend's grandsons in the services should be brought home to attend the funeral in north Wales.
-One was firing his guns across the Rhine, another was flying a bomber, a third was serving in HMS Enterprise in the North Sea and the fourth, Lloyd-George, was fighting in Italy.
-Lloyd-George was at once dispatched to Naples by fighter plane, given a bed in Field Marshal Alexander's villa, flown by bomber to England the next morning, whisked up to north Wales in a Spitfire (flown by a Polish pilot with a schoolboy atlas and no knowledge of Wales) and delivered at Llanystumdwy one hour before the funeral.
+On the death of his grandfather in March 1945, Prime Minister, Winston Churchill, determined that all four of his old friend's grandsons in the services should be brought home to attend the funeral in north Wales.
+One was an artillery officer stationed on the Rhine, another was flying a bomber, a third was serving in HMS Enterprise in the North Sea and the fourth, Lloyd-George, was fighting in Italy.
+Lloyd-George was at once dispatched to Naples by fighter plane, given a bed in Field Marshal Alexander's villa, flown by bomber to England the next morning, flown to north Wales in a Spitfire (flown by a Polish pilot with a schoolboy atlas and no knowledge of Wales) and delivered at Llanystumdwy one hour before the funeral.

 On the death of his father on 1 May 1968 he succeeded as Earl Lloyd-George of Dwyfor and became an active member in the House of Lords.
 He held the office of Deputy Lieutenant (DL) of Dyfed in 1993.

+In November 1999, the House of Lords Act was passed, limiting the number of hereditary peers entitled to sit in the House of Lords to 92.
+As a result, Lloyd-George lost his seat.